NTNU-IMT/stormbird/book/src/lifting_line/simulation_overview.md

 ) -> SimulationResult
 ```

 That is, the python code takes in the same input as the Rust side, but with the equivalent Python data structures.
-The `SpatialVector` input is actaully just a wrapper around an array with three elements, representing the velocity components in x, y, and z orientation.
-On the Python side, one can pass in a list with many three-elements sub-lists that will be converted to `SpatialVecors` inside the Python wrapper function before beeing passed to the Rust code.
+The `SpatialVector` input is actually just a wrapper around an array with three elements, representing the velocity components in x, y, and z orientation.
+On the Python side, one can pass in a list with many three-elements sub-lists that will be converted to `SpatialVectors` inside the Python wrapper function before being passed to the Rust code.

 If the simulation is executed using the quasi-steady approach, the time step will not generally affect the results [^note2].
 That means that a steady simulation can be executed by running a quasi-steady simulation only once.